Stadium decision delay 'unfathomable'

-Delays to Luton stadium decision 'unfathomable'
+Delays to Luton Town stadium decision 'unfathomable'

-A football club chief executive said it was "unfathomable" that a decision over the fate of a proposed new 23,000-seater stadium has taken so long.
+A football club chief executive said it was "unfathomable" that a decision over a proposed stadium, of up to 23,000 seats, has taken so long.

 Luton Town Football Club submitted a planning application to Luton Borough Council in August 2016.

-Writing in a club programme, Gary Sweet said the delay to the proposed Power Court development was "costly" to the club.
+Writing in the club programme, Gary Sweet said the delay to the proposed Power Court development was "costly" to the club.

+The council said it was working to "ensure the issues are resolved".

-The football club is still waiting to see if it can build the stadium, 550 apartments, bars, restaurants, a 1,800 capacity live venue and hotel and banqueting venue, and a car park on the Power Court site.
+The football club is waiting to see if it can build the stadium, 550 apartments, bars, restaurants, a 1,800-capacity live venue and car park on the Power Court site.

-Mr Sweet said the football club's sister company, 2020 Development, was attending "an important global property exhibition" in Cannes in March.
+Mr Sweet said the club's sister company, 2020 Development, was attending "an important global property exhibition" in Cannes in March.

 "We have politely asked the council to be mindful of the fact that visiting Cannes at great expense without having a planning decision after 20 months of consideration will create a not insignificant delay in progressing with the project.